-The requirement in that state is that 20% of drivers on the road are uninsured motorists, so fraud is rampant.
+The requirement in that state is because 20% of drivers on the road are uninsured motorists, so fraud is rampant.
 Michigan has the highest auto insurance rate in the country.

 Insurance companies tend to evaluate vehicle theft and car accident rates by zip code to determine if there is a higher risk of filing an insurance claim.
-In the case of Maine and New Hampshire, rural states, applicants receive low insurance premiums, as opposed to California or Massachusetts, with more populations, high tips are not uncommon.
+In the case of Maine and New Hampshire, rural states, applicants receive low insurance premiums, as opposed to California or Massachusetts.
+With larger populations, higher fees are not uncommon.

 2. Demographic Profile

 It is not good to move to save money on auto insurance, nor is it good to get married to reduce premiums, although marital status is an important factor in quoting.
 Demographic traits lead to high premiums; for men, rates are slightly higher than for women.